E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/AdResS_RDF/readme.rst

 The program is based on TCL and Tk scripting language.
 Documentation and tutorials can be found
 here: `VMD Docs <http://www.ks.uiuc.edu/Research/vmd/current/docs.html>`_

 The reference coordinates (center of the AdResS region, as defined in the GROMACS mdp input file), configuration (standard input GROMACS: conf.gro) and trajectory (standard output GROMACS: traj_comp.xtc) are necessary to run AdResS.
 And they have to be used for two essential analysis parts for AdResS.
 The structural part, the radial distribution functions of the simulated system.
-And the second part with the help of the `Density Profile tool <https://github.com/tonigi/vmd_density_profile>`_ show the diffusion of the molecules during the simulation.
+And the second part with the help of the `Density Profile tool <https://github.com/tonigi/vmd_density_profile>`_ (repository contains a tutorial on how to use) show the diffusion of the molecules during the simulation.
+The RDF plugin is described here: `<https://www.ks.uiuc.edu/Research/vmd/plugins/gofrgui/>`_.
+All results can be stored as plain ASCII files, thus can be analysed via any plotting program.

+CASE 1: RDF

+- Since we apply the routine in a subspace, the normalization factor is wrong.
+The correcting factor can be obtained by calculating the RDF in a full atomistic case.
+Then the RDF in the same subspace (as in the AdResS) in the full atomistic case.
+The quotient can be used to re-normalize the AdResS RDF.

+- Important: for the AdResS RDF the update selection has to be used, and the PBC switched off.

+- good case: the RDF's are exactly the same

+- bad case: the RDF's are different somehow

+CASE 2: Density Diffusion

+- It is possible to define the different regions in the simulation box.
+Thus it is possible to look at the region specific density diffusion.

+- For that one has to specify several time frames and calculate the average profiles and then plot the entire set.

+- The frame of reference is set by the slider in the main menu.
+(The update selection option has to be switched off.)
+The particles in that frame are tagged and then via the different time frames one follows their path.

+- Good case: smooth regular and symmetric diffusion

+- bad case: spikes at the interface and asymmetric diffusion might hint at an artificial interface between the different regions.

 Source Code